HEED THE CALL

-We’re looking for individuals with at least ten years of professional experience leading and engaging others (graduate studies may count toward this criteria), who are willing to commit significant time and effort to improve the future of Hawaii.
+We’re looking for a diverse range of individuals who are willing to commit significant time and effort to improve their futures and the future of Hawaii.

 - Arrived at an understanding of Hawaii’s cultural, social, and political contexts

-- Garnered the full support of his/her employer
+- Garnered the full support of his/her current employer

-Who is the ideal candidate for the Omidyar Fellows program?
+Who is the ideal candidate for Cohort VII?

 The best candidates are those who will lead here in Hawaii and understand that leadership is a very courageous undertaking.
 We seek mid-career professionals who have been entrepreneurial in their career and have had the experience and drive to be disrupters and transformative catalysts within organizational leadership and outside of formal roles.
 Successful